smaurice101/readthedocs/docs/source/docker.rst

    Another powerful feature is the TSS TML Development environment which is contained directly inside the TSS container.
 TSS comes with all the TML solution components installed like: 1.
 Apache Kafka, 2.
 TML binaries, 3.
 MariaDB config db 4. your TML DAG scripts, 5.
 Viperviz for visualization

-   Once you are satisfied with your solution - you can use the :ref:`STEP 8: Deploy TML Solution to Docker : tml-system-step-8-deploy-solution-to-docker-dag.py` to deploy your solution to Docker.
+   Once you are satisfied with your solution - you can use the :ref:` STEP 8: Deploy TML Solution to Docker : tml-system-step-8-deploy-solution-to-docker-dag` to deploy your solution to Docker.

 .. tip::
    TML developers can test each component or their entire TML solution inside the TSS before deploying the solution